ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-march-2024.md

 banner = "/uploads/dev-update-march.png"
 images = [ "/uploads/dev-update-march.png" ]
 categories = [ "Development updates" ]
-date = 2024-03-05T00:00:00.000Z
+date = 2024-04-05T00:00:00.000Z
-description = "In February, the Bee Track team focused on preparing for the imminent Swarm 2.0 release, which promises substantial enhancements, including best-in-class redundancy via erasure codes." references_and_footnotes = [ ] title = "Monthly Development Update – February 2024" _template = "post"
+description = "March was a big month for Swarm.
+Bee 2.0 is out and 2.1 is already being drafted.
+Version 2.0 brought with it erasure codes, a new testing environment on Sepolia and a host of localstore fixes. " references_and_footnotes = [ ] title = "Monthly Development Update – March 2024" _template = "post"
 +++